 Upon successful completion of the preliminary exam, the candidate should apply for the "All But Dissertation" (ABD) Waiver offered by the Graduate School.
-This program offers numerous benefits for faculty and students, but most specifically, it encourages the use of extramural grants in support of students seeking their doctoral degrees.
+This program offers numerous benefits for faculty and students, but most specifically, it provides faculty-supported tuition relief for Ph.D. students appointed to extramurally funded research assistantships.
 Students will be reminded of this opportunity by the Academic Coordinator.

-Thesis Defense: Final Oral Examination for M.S. and Ph.D.
+Thesis/Dissertation Defense: Final Oral Examination for M.S. and Ph.D.
 Students